guillermo-ag-95/Hacking-with-Swift/Hacking with Swift notes.md

 1. SpriteKit equivalent to IB is named Scene Editor.

-2. To the project to a vanilla state we need to:
+2. To set the project to a vanilla state we need to:
 - Change the code from GameScene.swift
 ```
 import SpriteKit